yobad/AppDevIII2024/assignments/Assignment2.md

 3. Which contain the following private fields:

    - `ImapClient imapClient` : This is a private instance of the `ImapClient` which uses the imap protocol to retrieve emails
-   - `SmptClient smtpClient`: This is a private instance of the `SmptClient` which uses the imap protocol to retrieve emails
+   - `SmtpClient smtpClient`: This is a private instance of the `SmtpClient` which uses the imap protocol to retrieve emails

 4. Create an instance of each client (either in the constructor or directly in the class).